Teaspot-Studio/Urho3D-Haskell/README.md

 * Partial bindings
 * Sample class is ported to Haskell
-* Five samples are ported
+* Six samples are ported
 * Custom logic components in Haskell
+* Shared pointers support

 ## Compilation of Urho3D